-How to Make Strawberry Frozen Yogurt Pops Step-by-Step
+How to Make this Frozen Yogurt Popsicle Recipe Step-by-Step

-Here’s a look at how to make these simple freezer pops.
+Here’s a look at how to make these simple homemade popsicles

 Best Mold for Homemade Freezer Pops

 When I make these for a crowd (which I often do for parties!), I use small plastic bathroom cups.
 When I make them for my girls, I use our favorite Zoku Classic Pop Molds.
 They release super easily and seem to be very durable.
-(Bon Appetit ranked them as their favorite too last summer and I totally agree!)
-We love them!
 We also have these mini ones which are a great size for babies and younger toddlers.

 You 100% don’t need an ice cream machine to make this recipe!
 You simply stir the ingredients together and spoon or pour it into molds.
 It sets up and is super creamy when you eat them.
 They taste best if you let them sit at room temperature for at least 5 minutes before storing so they soften up just softly.

-- When you’re done blending the ingredients together, taste it for sweetness and if it doesn’t taste sweet enough, add a touch more.
+- When you’re done blending the ingredients together, taste it for sweetness and if it doesn’t taste sweet enough, add a touch more honey or maple syrup.
 They will taste the same when frozen, so this is your best bet to ensure that they taste great.

 - Use yogurt with fat it in it.
 This will enhance the creamy texture, offer the fats that your toddler’s brains need, and will just taste better.